William E. Lori: Gun violence

 After the killing of two children and the wounding of 17 others in August 2025 at Annunciation Catholic Church in Minneapolis, Minnesota, Lori offered his prayers to the survivors and the families.
 He called for an end to gun violence in the United States.

 Immigration

-Lori in January 2017 condemned the recent immigrations orders of the Trump Administration that curtailed the admission of refugees from Muslim-majority nations and started the construction of a new Mexican border wall.
-He call them a "dark moment in American history."
+Lori in January 2017 condemned the immigration orders of the Trump Administration that curtailed the admission of refugees from Muslim-majority nations and started the construction of a new Mexican border wall.
+He called them a "dark moment in American history."

 In 2018, Lori announced that the archdiocese would offer ID cards to its parishioners that the Baltimore Police Department would recognize as valid forms of identification.
 The measure was designed to assist immigrants and other individuals in the archdiocese who faced obstacles in obtaining other forms of ID.

 Lori expressed his disappointment in a 2020 court decision that allowed the Trump Administration to end Temporary Protected Status (TPS) for Salvadoran immigrants.